HackerN64/F3DEX3/README.md

   tint colors of cel shading to **match scene lighting** with no code intervention.
 Also useful for other lighting-dependent effects.

-F3DEX3 also introduces several **performance counters**, which are accessible from the CPU after the graphics task finishes:
-- Number of vertices processed by the RSP
-- Number of triangles requested in display lists.
-This does not count triangles skipped due to `SPCullDisplayList` or `SPBranchLessZ*`.
-- Number of triangles actually sent to the RDP, after:
-    - Subdivision in clipping
-    - Culling due to offscreen
-    - Culling due to front / back face settings
-    - Culling due to too small screen size (same algorithm as F3DEX2)
-    - Culling due to behind the occlusion plane
-- Number of texture or fill rectangles processed
+### Profiling

+F3DEX3 introduces a suite of performance profiling capabilities.
+These take the form of performance counters, which report cycle counts for various operations or the number of items processed of a given type.
+There are far too many counters for a single microcode to maintain, so multiple configurations of the microcode can be built, each containing a different set of performance counters.
+These can be swapped while the game is running so the full set of counters can be effectively accessed over multiple frames.

+There are a total of 21 performance counters, including:
+- Counts of vertices, triangles, rectangles, matrices, DL commands, etc.
-- Number of cycles the microcode was stalled because the output FIFO in DMEM was full
+- Times the microcode was processing vertices, processing triangles, stalled because the RDP FIFO in DMEM was full, and stalled waiting for DMAs to finish
-- Number of display list commands processed (*)
-- Number of times the "GCLK is alive" bit in the RDP status word is set (*), which is sampled once per display list command.
-This enables a rough measurement of how often the RDP is stalled waiting for RDRAM for I/O to the framebuffer / Z buffer.
+- A counter enabling a rough measurement of how long the RDP was stalled waiting for RDRAM for I/O to the framebuffer / Z buffer

-(*) These two counters are only enabled if the `CFG_GCLK_SAMPLE` build option is enabled in the Makefile, otherwise they are both zero.
-Due to extremely limited IMEM space, enabling this option removes the `SPLightToRDP` commands (they become no-ops).
-This is intended for profiling during development only.
+The default configuration of F3DEX3 provides a few of the most basic counters.
+The additional profiling configurations, called A, B, and C (for example `F3DEX3_BrZ_PA`), provide additional counters, but have two default features removed to make space for the profiling.
+These two features were selected because their removal do not affect the RDP render time.
+- The `SPLightToRDP` commands are removed (they become no-ops)
+- Flat shading mode, i.e. `!G_SHADING_SMOOTH`, is removed (all tris are smooth)

 ## Porting Your Romhack Codebase to F3DEX3